-Cynthia Salinas, County Treasurer, presented the Commissioners Court with the Treasurer's Monthly Report and Transfers for the month of July 2024.
+Cynthia Salinas, County Treasurer, presented the Commissioners Court with the Treasurer's Monthly Report and Transfers for the month of August 2024.

-Commissioner Joe Recio moved and Commissioner Israel Vela, Jr. seconded the motion; the motion was unanimously passed that the Treasurer’s Monthly Report and Transfers for the month of July 2024 be approved as presented.
+Commissioner Sarita Armstrong-Hixon moved and Commissioner Israel Vela, Jr. seconded the motion; the motion was unanimously passed that the Treasurer’s Monthly Report and Transfers for the month of August 2024 be approved as presented.

 Discuss & Act on the Sheriff’s Monthly Report.

-Captain Eddie Cruz presented the Commissioners Court with the Sheriff’s monthly and Chapter 59 reports for the month of July 2024.
-He reported that there had been four accidents, one major accident with one fatality; that the Sheriff’s Office assisted the Task Force with a seizure of guns and ammunition; that there are two new dispatchers working; that the portable radios are working well and being utilized by the school resource officer; that the license plate reader and camera could be destroyed; and that National Night Out is scheduled for October 1, 2024.
+Captain Eddie Cruz presented the Commissioners Court with the Sheriff’s monthly and Chapter 59 reports for the month of August 2024.
+He reported that the Sheriff’s office had 397 calls for service, 5 major and 4 minor accidents, had recovered 3 stolen vehicles and made 12 total arrests.

-Commissioner Sarita Armstrong-Hixon moved and Commissioner Israel Vela, Jr. seconded the motion; the motion was unanimously passed that the Sheriff’s monthly and Chapter 59 reports for the month of July 2024 be approved as presented.
+Commissioner Sarita Armstrong-Hixon moved and Commissioner Israel Vela, Jr. seconded the motion; the motion was unanimously passed that the Sheriff’s monthly and Chapter 59 reports for the month of August 2024 be approved as presented.